jmourelos/doconv/docs/future.rst

 TODO
 ++++

-- Add tests...
-- Refactor a lot...
-- New plugins that could add a lot of formats supported like pandoc or uniconv.
+- New plugins that could add a lot of formats supported like pandoc or unoconv.